lcarlier/EasyMock/README.md

 	                               need to be used when compiling the mock.
 	                               The generated functions signature will not contain any function attribute unless the --generate-attribute option is used.

+	--generate-included-functions  Generate the mocks of functions declared in header files that the input file ('-i') includes.

 	--generate-comparator-of       Generate comparator function of the given type.
 The comparator can be used in the *_ExpectAndReturn function.
 	                               If comparators of the same type are generated on several header file with function that use